sumitbatwani/food_ordering/frontend/README.md

 ## Installation

-To get started with ArticleX, follow these simple steps:
+To get started, follow these simple steps:

 1. Clone the repository: